 8. It’s all about the money (not)

-If the gift is in the form of money or vouchers, politely indicate to the giver what you are thinking of spending it on.
-You don’t have to stick to it but it will make them feel that there is use for their present.
+If the gift is in the form of money or vouchers, politely indicate to the giver what you’re thinking of spending it on.
+You don’t have to stick to it but it will make them feel there’s use for their present.

 9. Too much honesty

-Although you should never indicate that you hate a present, if the giver asks you for feedback on e.g. the size or colour, be honest.
+Although you should never indicate that you hate a present, if the giver asks you for feedback on e.g. the size, be honest.

 10. Intimate affair

-It is always a bad idea to open your partner’s present in front of other people.
-Not only because it will probably be the best one, because they know you well, but it might also be risqué.
-No need to air your dirty laundry in public.
+Think before opening your partner’s present in front of other people.
+Not only because it’ll probably be the best amongst your other e.g. birthday presents, but it might also be risqué.
+No need to air your laundry (literally) in public.

 11. Parenting skills

 Teach your children that presents are a treat and not an entitlement and encourage them to show appreciation, regardless of how they feel about the gift itself.
-After all, they are never too young to practice the little white lies that keep the fabric of society together.
+After all, they’re never too young to practice the little white lies that keep society together.